Creating a custom rule

 To use this rule response, you must have a reference data collection.

-Execute Custom Action You can write scripts that do specific actions in response to network events.
+Execute Custom Action Select this checkbox to write scripts that do specific actions in response to network events.
 For example, you might write a script to create a firewall rule that blocks a particular source IP address from your network in response to repeated login failures.

 You add and configure custom actions by using the Define Actions icon on the Admin tab.